International Relations – A Study of Global Boundaries.

 Theories of International Relations

 International relations are studied using theoretical approaches based on reliable data.
-International relation theories aim to understand how the global system functions.
+International relation theories aim to understand how the global functions.

 Realism and liberalism are the two fundamental ideas of international relations: